-As the national media spotlight has focused on the University of Illinois at Urbana-Champaign's COVID-19 saliva-based test and other safety precautions implemented on campus, two chemistry professors involved in developing the testing and other procedures have been interviewed by a variety of national media outlets and science publications.
+As national attention has focused on the University of Illinois at Urbana-Champaign's response to COVID-19, development of its saliva-based test and other safety precautions implemented on campus, two chemistry professors involved in leading the university response and developing the testing have been featured extensively by national media and science publications.

 Professor Martin Burke, the May and Ving Lee Professor for Chemical Innovation, and Paul Hergenrother, the Kenneth L. Rinehart Jr. Endowed Chair in Natural Products Chemistry, have spoken with CNN, The Chicago Tribune, the Washington Post, National Public Radio, Science, Nature, Chemical & Engineering News and others about COVID-19 saliva-based testing on the university campus.

-Burke led the SHIELD initiative on campus that has strategically deployed rapid and scalable COVID-19 testing to detect the virus by testing thousands of students, faculty and staff on campus twice a week along with with frontier modeling and contact tracing efforts.
 It's all been part of a broad integrated effort to reopen the university campus this fall semester as safely as possible.
-Burke is joined in this effort by a large number of partners from across campus, including chemistry Hergenrother, who developed the saliva-based COVID-19 test that has been key in the university campus re-opening and that has gained national attention for its innovation, particularly after the U.S. Food and Drug Administration granted Emergency Use Authorization for the saliva-based test.
+Burke is joined in this effort by a large number of partners from across campus, including Hergenrother, who developed the saliva-based COVID-19 test that has been key in the university campus re-opening.
+Hergenrother explains in detail the development of this saliva-based test in the Sept.
+20, 2020, edition of "COV-Course: A Multidisciplinary Approach to Understanding the Pandemic."

 Here are some of the interviews with Burke and Hergenrother: